daniel-barros/chroma-theme/README.md

 This is a color theme inspired in [Tomorrow Theme](https://github.com/chriskempson/tomorrow-theme), modified to make your code easier to understand.
 Colors don't just look nice, they also make sense.

-The color scheme has been chosen so what is more important (like variable names and function calls) is easier to distinguish from the background.
-Each color has a purpose:
+The color scheme has been chosen so what is the most relevant for grasping the meaning of your code is the easiest to distinguish.
+Thus, variable names and functions have light colors that contrast with the background.

+Variable names, classes, functions, keywords... all of them have very different colors helping with the legibility of your code:

 Variables: locals are ![white](https://github.com/danielb5/chroma-theme/raw/master/images/white.png), instance variables declared in the project are ![light yellow](https://github.com/danielb5/chroma-theme/raw/master/images/light_yellow.png), other instance variables are ![yellow](https://github.com/danielb5/chroma-theme/raw/master/images/yellow.png).